 From 8:00 to 10:00 we will have a bonfire and some fun island music, play a little limbo and roast marshmallows, dance and call it a day.
 I think the best thing I can do to make this a great time for my girl is to be organized and think like a sixteen year old.
 What do you think?

 That definitely is a good time.
 But I would consider giving them a little time alone.
-So she knows that you can trust her.
-I know I would be upset if my dad was in the room with us the whole time.
-I am turning 16 soon too.

 The timing sounds reasonable.
 Maybe you should let the girls spend the night.
 An outdoorsy theme is always good.
 Maybe have a campfire.
 Cook hotdogs and roast marshmallows.
 Or if you have a pool you could have a pool party.
 And you could have water balloons and water guns they can play with.